Steelrep 24 min read Jens Skott

 Frequently asked questions

 Is a paid workout app worth it compared to a free spreadsheet?
 It depends on what you value.
 A spreadsheet can do everything a logging app does — it tracks weight, sets, reps, and progression.
 What it cannot do is automate decisions.
-A good app handles rest timers, auto-progression, plate calculations, and session history without manual formula work.
+A good app handles a rest timer, auto-progression, plate calculations, and session history without manual formula work.
 If you are disciplined enough to maintain a spreadsheet and program your own training, save the money.
 If you want those decisions handled for you, the monthly fee pays for time and cognitive load, not features.

 Can I use a blank canvas app like Strong for a program like 5x5 or PPL?
 Yes.
 You can set up any program manually in Strong or Hevy by creating custom routines.
 The difference is that the app will not manage your progression.
 You record the workout, but you decide when to add weight, when to deload, and when to change phases.
 The program exists in your head.
 The app is just the notebook.
 This works well for experienced lifters who understand their programming.
 It works less well for someone who needs the app to provide that structure.